AWS BYOS

 Savings Plans & Reserved Instances

-Commit to a one- or three-year Savings Plan and cut EC2 costs by up to 72%.
-OpenClaw on a reserved t3.small runs under $5/mo for compute.
+Commit to a one- or three-year Savings Plan and cut EC2 costs significantly.
+Check AWS for current Savings Plan and Reserved Instance rates.

 Compatible AWS Services